jeremyjpj0916/stock-market-alerts/README.md

 > There’re some limitations by making the call to Yahoo Finance API:
 > Using the Public API (without authentication), you are limited to 2,000 requests per hour per IP (or up to a total of 48,000 requests a day).
 > I’m not sure it’s precisely for Financial data.
 But please use time.sleep(1) to avoid your IP getting blocked.
+> If you authenticate with API Key then you get 100,000 requests a day

 Sample data the yahoo api gives us(ardx.price):